Otterbein Scholarships & Awards

 Athletic Band: $1,000.
 Offered to students participating in athletic band, including color guard and baton twirlers.
 Audition required.

-- Talent Awards for Art, Communication, Theater and Dance
+Talent Awards for Communication, Creative Writing and Dance

-Talent Awards for Art, Communication, Theater and Dance: $500 – $8,000.
-Offered to students majoring in Art, Communications and Theater, or minoring in Dance.
-These awards are given on the basis of demonstrated talent as determined by audition, portfolio review, written essay and/or interview.
-Additional steps required.
+Talent Awards for Communication, Creative Writing and Dance: $500 – $4,000.
+Offered to students majoring in Communications, Creative Writing or minoring in dance.
+These awards are given based on demonstrated talent as determined by audition, portfolio review, written essay and/or interview.

 Legacy Award: $1,000.
 Offered to students whose parent(s) or grandparent(s) attended Otterbein.